 1. Earth’s Changing Ice Sheets

 Ice sheets are massive expanses of ice that stay frozen from year to year and cover more than 6 million square miles.
 On Earth, ice sheets extend across most of Greenland and Antarctica.
-These two ice sheets contain more than 99 percent of the planet’s freshwater ice.
+These two ice sheets contain more than 99% of the planet’s freshwater ice.
 However, our ice sheets are sensitive to the changing climate.

 Data from NASA's GRACE satellites show that the land ice sheets in both Antarctica and Greenland have been losing mass since at least 2002, and the speed at which they’re losing mass is accelerating.